 Here are some key differences between BPO and BPR:

 - BPI is a preventive technique that should be applied as a principle across the business, whether or not there are problems while BPR is often applied to fend off impending disasters.
-Some however argue that whether or not BPI is implemented within the organization, BPR may still be necessary in response to changes in the legal/political environment.
+Some, however, argue that whether or not BPI is implemented within the organization, BPR may still be necessary for response to changes in the legal/political environment.